 Call for Entries

-All quilters are invited to enter our 2017 AQC Challenge.
-The theme will be Made in Australia: Flora & Fauna.
+All quilters are invited to enter our 2018 AQC Challenge.
+The theme will be Borders & Bridges (and your entry must include both aspects).

 For more information and to read the AQC Challenge Rules visit www.aqc.com.au

 The 2017 theme was Made in Australia: Flora & Fauna and a selection of the quilts from this year will travel to Mexico to be displayed at the Quilters of Mexico annual expo.
 The winner was Linden Lancaster with her entry Kangaroo & Wattle.
 To see all finalists, click here.

 The 2016 theme Tradition with a Twist was interpreted in a number of creative and diverse ways.
 Traditional patchwork patterns were given a spin, contemporary celebrities appeared in classic quilts, seams were turned out and techniques were tossed, and many of the 35 quilts are not what they seem at first glance.

 2016 Challenge First Prize winner was: A Happy Place by Alison Withers, Victoria